Kyoto Hidden Gems You Won't Want to Miss | The Invisible Tourist

 Lush moss gardens of Gio-ji

 Although Gio-ji Temple & Moss Garden 祇王寺 can be found in the popular neighbourhood of Arashiyama, it is easily overlooked by other travellers.
 Why?
-It’s approximately 3.2 kilometres away from the Bamboo Groves, which is quite a walk if you don’t have a bicycle!
+It’s 20 mins walk from the Bamboo Groves, which the majority of tourists aren’t bothered to do!

-In saying that, my travel buddy and I did make the walk to this hidden gem and I must say the gardens are truly beautiful.
-Emerald moss covers almost every ground surface and depending on the time of year you visit you may also see contrasting purple flowers dotted throughout the grounds.
+In saying that, this is the definition exploring Kyoto off the beaten path so my partner and I did make the walk there.
+I must say the garden is truly one of the most beautiful places in Kyoto: Emerald moss covers almost every ground surface and depending on the time of year you visit you may also see contrasting purple flowers dotted throughout the grounds.

 The isolated location means the temple and grounds are very peaceful and you may have the place all to yourself.
-It’s definitely worth the visit.
+It’s definitely worth the visit and one of the more quiet places in Kyoto, in my experience.

 TIP: If you’re not up for walking, perhaps hire a bicycle and ride there instead.
-Kyoto Option bicycle rental shop is 1 minute walk from Kyoto train station.
+Ranbura Bicycle Rental beside Arashiyama Station on the Randen tram line.
 Alternatively, if you’re curious about the cost of catching a taxi you can check out this great little Taxi Fare Calculator for Kyoto.

 Kyoto hidden gems: Gio-ji moss gardens